z-yn/webjoystick/README.md

 ## License

-    Copyright 2013 Four_Days
+    Copyright 2013 FourDays

-    SDU_WebJoystick is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    WebJoystick is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    SDU_WebJoystick is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    WebJoystick is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-    You should have received a copy of the GNU Lesser General Public License along with SDU_WebJoystick.
+    You should have received a copy of the GNU Lesser General Public License along with WebJoystick.
 If not, see <http://www.gnu.org/licenses/>.

     We referred to Node.js with honor, here is its license
     ====